 Between the bursts of well-mounted action, we have time to understand the four characters at the heart of this tale.
 We are given glimpses into the lives of these men, set against the long shadows of the past; the present is hard and the scars of history are everywhere.

 Chris Pine does a solid turn as a man who feels he has been held down for a lifetime.
 For audiences who know him better as the modern-day Captain Kirk, this role will be something of an eye opener.
 Ben Foster, who is probably best known for the role of Angel in X-MEN LAST STAND (2006), does some of his finest work on screen with the role of Tanner.
 He often plays annoyingly twitchy criminals as in THE MECHANIC (2011), but here he shows us the likeable side to a character who is impulsive and dangerous.
 Gil Birmingham as Parker will be recognisable to many for the TWILIGHT films.
 He is the cool head of the Ranger duo.
 Jeff Bridges’s Hamilton quite deliberately echoes his Rooster Cogburn from the Coen Brothers 2010 remake of TRUE GRIT (and shares some DNA with Roy Pulsipher in 2013’s RIPD).
 He has cornered the market on crusty Western lawmen in recent years.

-Mackenzie has crafted an excellent crime drama, aided greatly by some top-shelf writing and performances.
+Mackenzie has crafted an excellent crime drama, aided greatly by some top-shelf writing (from Taylor Sheridan) and performances.
 HELL OR HIGH WATER has a classic feel, it could have been adapted from an Anthony Mann Western of the 1950s, but it has plenty to say about the present day.
-The movie is in limited release in Australian cinemas.
 102 minutes.
 (8/10)